Festival Hunters Chase Preview, Tips, Runners & Trends (Cheltenham Festival)

 Andy Powell - Horse Racing Betting Expert - OLBG.com

-Here are the Foxhunter Chase Challenge Cup past winners for the last 10 renewals.
+Here are the Festival Hunters Chase past winners for the last 10 renewals.
 Each row details the year of the race, the horse which won along with the age & weight of the horse.
-The trainer of the horse at the time of winning the Foxhunter Chase Challenge Cup as well as the jockey is also displayed along with the starting price the horse was sent off.
+The horse's trainer and the jockey at the time of winning the Festival Hunters Chase are also displayed, along with the starting price at which the horse was sent off.

 YearHorseInfo